By Madhava Smullen for ISKCON News, April 2021

 Bhumi will also have a global Call to Action issued by the Hindu community on the importance of caring for Mother Earth.
 Endorsed by major Hindu leaders, organizations, communities and individuals, it will be the largest Hindu environmental petition ever issued.

 Meanwhile Bhumi Global will continue its advocacy in international forums, such as the annual UN climate negotiations and as co-chair of the UN Multi-faith Advisory Council, to ensure Hindu views and perspectives are heard at the highest places in society.

-Finally Bhumi will set up Councils in countries with large Hindu populations to develop and coordinate grassroots environmental activism.
-The organization plans to initially work in Australia, Canada, India, the UK and US, with longer term plans to expand to countries like Guyana, Nepal, Trinidad & Tobago, Mauritius, and South Africa.
+Finally, Bhumi will set up Councils in countries with large Hindu populations to develop and coordinate grassroots environmental activism.
+The organization plans to initially work in Australia, Canada, India, the UK and US, with longer-term plans to expand to countries like Guyana, Nepal, Trinidad & Tobago, Mauritius, and South Africa.

-“On Earth Day, the Biden administration made a very strong commitment on reducing emissions,” Gopal Lila says, referring to U.S. President Joe Biden’s commitment for the US to reduce its greenhouse gas emissions by 50%-52% below its 2005 levels by 2030.
+“On Earth Day, the Biden administration made a very strong commitment to reducing emissions,” Gopal Lila says, referring to U.S. President Joe Biden’s commitment for the US to reduce its greenhouse gas emissions by 50%-52% below its 2005 levels by 2030.

 “I think the broader narrative is that in some ways, the momentum is moving in the right direction for global action on climate change,” Gopal continues.
 “Faith-based organizations are being asked to step up in very significant and meaningful ways.
 And Bhumi Global would love to work with ISKCON and other Hindu organizations to see how we can help support and facilitate their environmental leadership on a local, national and international level, to care for Mother Earth.”